traefik/traefik/.github/CONTRIBUTING.md

 $ pip install mkdocs
 ```

-To test documentaion localy run `mkdocs serve` in the root directory, this should start a server localy to preview your changes.
+To test documentation locally run `mkdocs serve` in the root directory, this should start a server locally to preview your changes.

 ```
 $ mkdocs serve